vercel/vercel/errors/now-next-routes-manifest.md

 #### Possible Ways to Fix It

+In your Next.js project, check your `package.json` file to make sure your build command (`scripts.build`) is correct.
+This error can be thrown if you make a typo in the build command, e.g. `prisma db push next build` (missing `&&`).

 In the Vercel dashboard, open your "Project Settings" and draw attention to "Build & Development Settings":

 1. Ensure that the "Build Command" setting is not overridden, or that it calls `next build`.
 If this command is not overridden but you are seeing this error, double check that your `build` script in `package.json` calls `next build`.
 If `buildCommand` exists in `vercel.json`, make sure it calls `next build`.